Small is beautiful for Audi in China

-SHANGHAI (Reuters) - German carmaker Audi AG (NSUG.DE) sees compact cars increasingly becoming the main driver of sales in China, as the country’s booming middle class looks for more affordable luxury, the firm’s China president Dietmar Voggenreiter said on Monday.
+SHANGHAI, April 20 (Reuters) - German carmaker Audi AG sees compact cars increasingly becoming the main driver of sales in China, as the country’s booming middle class looks for more affordable luxury, the firm’s China president Dietmar Voggenreiter said on Monday.

 Foreign automakers continue to plough money into factories in China even as the biggest economic slowdown in a quarter of a century crimps sales growth.